Salaries Grant to cover approved salaries

 29. The Permanent Secretary may approve the grant of paid study leave or leave for other specially approved purposes to the Principal of an aided school.

-30. (a) Laboratory technicians and educational psychologists will be granted full pay leave on an annual basis as provided for in Appendix 13A and 13B respectively.
+30. (a) Laboratory technicians, educational psychologists, school-based speech therapists and school executive officers will be granted full pay leave on an annual basis as provided for in Appendix 13A, 13B, 13C and 13D respectively.
 Such leave shall be taken during the major school holidays, subject to mutual agreement between the school and the staff.
-No replacement will be granted for the laboratory technician and educational psychologist on such leave. (updated on 1 November 2012)
+No replacement will be granted for staff on such leave. (updated on 1 September 2019)

-(b) The School Management Committee may grant paternity leave up to 5 working days with full-pay to those laboratory technicians and educational psychologists paid out of Salaries Grant with not less than 40 weeks’ continuous service immediately before taking the paternity leave.
-Schools are required to follow the administration arrangements of paternity leave as set out in the prevailing circular available on the Education Bureau homepage. (updated on 1 September 2016)
+(b) The School Management Committee may grant paternity leave up to 5 working days with full-pay to those laboratory technicians, educational psychologists, school-based speech therapists and school executive officers paid out of Salaries Grant with not less than 40 weeks’ continuous service immediately before taking the paternity leave.
+Schools are required to follow the administration arrangements of paternity leave as set out in the prevailing circular available on the Education Bureau homepage. (updated on 1 September 2019)

 Endorsement of records of leave granted and inspection of leave records